5T33Z0/Clover-Crate/ACPI/README.md

 `0x64`/`0xFE` | Resets the System via the **PS/2 Controller**.
 Default if  `Reset Address` and `Reset Value` are left empty.
 Resetting the system via the PS/2 controller may be faster than resetting it via software, as the PS/2 controller is a hardware device that is directly connected to the CPU and is responsible for handling keyboard and mouse input.
 `0x92`/`0x01` | Resets the system via the **Programmable Interrupt Controller (PIC)**.
 The PIC is responsible for routing IRQs from various devices, such as the keyboard and mouse, to the CPU for processing.
 This may be faster than resetting via software, as the PIC is responsible for managing interrupt requests (IRQs) in the system and directing them to the appropriate processing units.

-:bulb: **TIPS**
+> [!TIP]
+>

-- Check the pre-defined value in the `FACP` table before changing them
+> - Check the pre-defined values in the `FACP` table before changing them
-- You only need to change these values if shutdown/reset takes really long or doesn't work at all
+> - You only need to change them if shutdown/reset takes really long or doesn't work at all
-- Try all 3 methods to figure out which one works best for you.
-I have had good results by resetting via SMM.
-Resetting via PIC and PS/2 did quit macOS but didn't reset/shutdown the system.
+> - Try all 3 methods to figure out which one works best for your system.
+I have had good results by resetting via `SMM`.
+Resetting via `PIC` and `PS/2` did quit macOS but didn't reboot/shutdown the system.

 ## Smart UPS